lalwalataukir/Term_Paper_2021/README.md

 regression model can be modified and model with RMSE 0.02388 and R-squared 92.79
 % can be obtained.

-* Multiple Linear Regression model : Hypothesis have all the features with power 1.
+* Multiple Linear Regression model : Hypothesis has all the features with power 1
-* Polynomial Linear Regression model : Hypothesis have all the features with power 2.
+* Polynomial Linear Regression model : Hypothesis has all the features with power 2
-* Improved Models : Selectively some features are sqaured and it results in lesser error and better Coefficient of Determination
+* Improved Models : Selectively some features are sqaured in hypotheses and it results in lesser error and better Coefficient of Determination